-Today: EMDR Therapy Mainteance App
+Today: Designing a Trauma-Informed EMDR Therapy App

 Carnegie Mellon University